djspiewak/gll-combinators/README.rst

 inventor of the graph-structured stack.
 Suffice it to say that the GSS makes it possible for the GLL combinators framework to parse *any* grammar in *O(n^3)* time.
 This is even better than GLR, which is *O(n^4)* in the worst case.

+Note that ``Stream`` is used as a result type (rather than ``List``) to allow users to retrieve only the results which they actually need.
+Technically, generalized *parsing* has an exponential lower-bound due to the fact that a parser may need to return an exponential number of results.
+The *O(n^3)* performance guarantee offered by GLL is only valid when GLL is being used as a recognizer with a single result value for all parse trails.
+To get around this problem, the parse process will run *only* until it reaches the first successful value (or runs out of possible parse trails to attempt).
+Once it hits this first success, it bundles up the ``Result[A]`` along with a thunk_ representing the remainder of the parse.
+If you only require a single result, then the remainder of the parse can be discarded, resulting in truly *O(n^3)* performance in the worst case (likely much faster).
+If you need *all* possible results, then you are free to enumerate the entire result ``Stream``, forcing the parse to return all possible values.

+Please note that Scala's ``Stream`` implementation is highly prone to memory leaks.
+For example, even if you have already traversed the entire ``Stream`` (and thus completed the parse), the data structure will continue to maintain a reference to the transient data structures used during the GLL parse process.
+It is recommended that you allow the result ``Stream`` to go out of scope as quickly as possible.
+If you need to retain a list of results for any amount of time, you should use the ``toList`` method to copy the ``Stream`` into a ``List``, rather than simply saving a reference to the ``Stream``.

 .. [#] The "extra" comma in the ``Success`` constructors is not a typo, it
        indicates that the entire stream was consumed by the parse.
 Without some